2026 Caminos

 Take a long walk, at your own pace, in solitude or with a warm community of women

-Peaceful, daily routine of being on Camino:
+The daily routine of being on Camino is peaceful:

-get up, stretch, eat breakfast
+get up, eat breakfast, stretch

 walk